Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Murrieta Public Library welcomes residents, non-residents and non-profit organizations to rent our Community Room.
 Maximum occupancy is 185 and the room has audio/visual and computer equipment.
 For more information, call April Philips at 951-461-6133.

-In addition to public computers and printers, the Murrieta Public Library has a public copier and typewriter available for public use.
+In addition to public computers and printers, the Murrieta Public Library has a public copier available for public use.
+Please note: the computers shut down 15 minutes before closing each day.

 There are Study Rooms available.
 Please sign up for a Study Room at the Adult Reference Desk.
 You will also need to adhere to the following guidelines: